sidiousvic/77.js/JOURNAL.md

 - Completed [JavaScript Algorithms and Data Structures Projects: Roman Numeral Converter](https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/javascript-algorithms-and-data-structures-projects/roman-numeral-converter) in freeCodeCamp.
 - Built a function that receives a number, and construct a new array of each digit's decimal value in the number (ex.
 666 => 600, 60, 6).
 It then mutates each element in the array into its roman numeral equivalent using `map()` and stitches it together with `join()`.
 - Completed [JavaScript Algorithms and Data Structures Projects: Caesars Cipher](https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/javascript-algorithms-and-data-structures-projects/caesars-cipher) in freeCodeCamp.
-- Built a function that uses a regex to `replace()` alphanumeric characters in a string with the result of passing such characters through a [ROT13](https://en.wikipedia.org/wiki/ROT13) ciphering function.
+- Built a function that uses a regex to `replace()` alphanumeric characters in a string with the return value of a [ROT13](https://en.wikipedia.org/wiki/ROT13) ciphering function.
 - The ciphering function iterates each character and gets its Unicode value.
 We can use the modulo operator `%` to get the remainder of the Unicode value over `26` (the range of possible alphanumeric characters, [0-25]) effectively mapping each value to an index between 0 and 25.
 - Using the number 65 (Unicode value of [A]) as an offset which maps to the number 13, we can get a values's ROT13 equivalent by simply adding the Unicode value and the remainder of itself and 26, using `String.fromCharCode()`: